20-minute Preschool Math Ideas

 These simple, fun ideas can be done in about 20 minutes using household items parents probably already have on hand.
 Teachers, click the button below for a pdf of parent-friendly list of activities parents of preschoolers can use while learning in your classroom or from home.

-Here's a fun activity using straws, playdough, and a pair of scissors!
 Build triangles using the straws as the sides and playdough to make vertices (corners).
-We want lots of different types of triangles (equilateral, acute, and obtuse), so the scissors are handy for cutting the straws to different lengths .
-Try it out!
+We want lots of different types of triangles (equilateral, acute, and obtuse), so provide scissors for cutting the straws to different lengths .
+Complete instructions are given in the YouTube video description.

 Cereal Shape Sorting